 Signs It’s Time To Look For A New Job

 How long have you been working in your current position?
 How long do you expect to be?
 When you’ve been working somewhere for a while, especially a long while, it is easy to feel like you’ll be working that same job forever.
-But there are times when you should stand back and take a better look at your circumstances and ask yourself whether it’s time to move on and search for a new job.
+There are times when you should stand back and take a better look at your circumstances and ask yourself whether it’s time to move on and search for a new job.

 Sometimes the signs are external.
 You get little cues and signals from others in the workplace that your days are numbered.
 Other times the cues are internal, and come from your own sense of dissatisfaction.
 Either way, becoming aware of them can help you to conduct a work search when it’s needed.